agapow/bioscripts.convert/README.txt

 The ``bioscripts`` namespace was chosen as a convenient place to "keep" these scripts and is open to other developers.

+Due to limitations on identifiers in certain formats, sequence names may differ between input and output files.
+Also, not all formats understood by Biopython have been enabled, due to being untested or incomplete.

+Depending on your platform, the scripts may be installed as ``.py`` scripts, or some form of executable, or both.

+Some formats (e.g. FASTA) do not specify sequence type, while others (e.g.
+NEXUS), aboslutely require it.
+The sequence type option may be required.

 References